 Ballet is defined as a choreographic work having a story, plot or abstract idea devised or used for the purpose of interpretation by dancing and/or miming.
-Unlike dramatico-musical works, ballet music is considered to have a grand right whether or not the music was written specially.
+Unlike dramatico-musical works, music used in ballet music is considered to be a grand right use, whether or not the music was written specially for use in ballet.

 This refers to music not specially written for a dramatic presentation.
 We control small rights where we recognise two categories of use: interpolated music and incidental music

-Music that is either performed by, or audible to, a character in a drama.
-This kind of music is not authorised by PRS licences held by venues and so a specific licence application must be made in advance of performances, even if a standard PRS for Music licence is already held.
-Application forms are available on request from firstname.lastname@example.org
+Music that is either performed by, or audible to, a character in a drama is the kind of music which is not authorised by PRS licences held by venues.
+A specific licence application must be made in advance of performances, even if TheMusicLicence is already held by the venue.

-Music which is not audible to a character in a drama, such as music used for transitions and scene-changes, etc. Incidental music is automatically covered by venues' PRS for Music licences, as is music used pre-show, during any interval and post-show.
+Music which is not audible to a character in a drama, such as music used for transitions and scene-changes, etc. Incidental music is automatically covered by venues' TheMusicLicence, as is music used pre-show, during any interval and post-show.

 Simulcasts and 'encores'